Locate an HIV Care Provider

 How Soon Do You Need to Find an HIV Health Care Provider?

-The U.S. Department of Health and Human Services (HHS) guidelines on the use of HIV medicines in adults and adolescents recommend that people with HIV start medical care and begin HIV treatment as soon as possible after diagnosis.
+The U.S. Department of Health and Human Services’ (HHS) HIV clinical guidelines recommend that people with HIV start medical care and begin HIV treatment as soon as possible after diagnosis.
 If you have the following conditions, it's especially important to start ART right away: pregnancy, AIDS, certain HIV-related illnesses and coinfections, and early HIV infection.
 (Early HIV infection is the period up to 6 months after infection with HIV.)
 Learn more about when to start ART.